Hugo-Toledo/Stat-R-UNIPD/README.md

 # :computer: Applied-Statistics-R-UNIPD

-The overall course goal is to give the participants knowledge on statistical methods and data analysis, with particular emphasis on the application of Analysis of Variance techniques using R software
+The overall course goal is to give the participants knowledge on statistical methods and data analysis, with particular emphasis on the application of Analysis of Variance techniques using R software.

-Class meets: February 6,7 & 8.
-             9:00 am - 12:00 pm, Aula 12 Pentagono.
+Class meets: February 6, 7 & 8 from 9:00am to 12:00pm, at Aula 12 Pentagono.

 ## :notebook: Slides